SunilCs7/Netflix-Gpt/README.md

 - Unsubscribed to the onAuthStateChanged callback
 - Register TMDB API and creating an app and get aceess Token
 - Get data from TMBD API NowPlaying Movies Api List
+- Custom Hook for Now Playing Movies
+- Create movieSlice
+- Update Store with movies Data
+- Planning for MainContainer & secondary container
+- Fetch Data for Trailer Video
+- Update Store with Trailer Video Data
+- Embedded the Youtube video and make it autoplay and mute
+- Tailwind Classes to make Main Container look awesome